Posted by Dr. Julian De Silva | June 30th, 2022

 Bad lifestyle choices can cause jowls and saggy skin.

 Jowls are drooping or excess skin on the neck, directly below the jawline and chin.
-Almost everyone gets jowls as they age, mainly because their skin loses elasticity.
+Almost everyone gets jowls as they become older, mainly because their skin loses elasticity.

 Several causes, including genetics, sun damage or UV rays, lifestyle factors, and lost volume can contribute to more prominent jowls.